-So you’ve bought a new kayak, or maybe even picked up a second hand kayak and you’re thinking about how you’re going to slay the fish on the water.
+So you’ve bought a new kayak, or maybe even picked up a secondhand kayak, and you’re thinking about how you’re going to slay the fish on the water.
 Fishing from a kayak is, in my opinion, one of the best forms of fishing you can do.
-You start to think about how you’re going to fish, and you realise that you can’t paddle and hold your fishing rod at the same time.
+You start to think about how you’re going to fish, and you realize that you can’t paddle and hold your fishing rod at the same time.

 So what are the options?

 Most fishing kayaks that I have seen come with fishing rod holders, but they are generally cast into the mould of the kayak.
-These mouldings position the rods at a near vertical position leaving them useless for active fishing.
-They are often placed behind the seat making reaching for fishing rods difficult without jeopardising stability.
+These mouldings position the rods at a near-vertical position, leaving them useless for active fishing.
+They are often placed behind the seat, making reaching for fishing rods difficult without jeopardizing stability.
 If you do use them for active fishing, there is a risk of high sticking your rods and snapping them.

 So what do Scotty fishing rod holders offer that other brands don’t?
-And what are their key features.
-One of the things I like about the Scotty rod holders and their mounts, is their locking ability and the gear teeth.
-This is opposed to the cup and ball mount which some other brands have.
-I have heard of the ball mount giving way when large fish attacks a bait (or lure) and the rod holder moving towards the strike.
+And what are their key features?
+One of the things I like about the Scotty rod holders and their mounts is their locking ability and the gear teeth.
+This is opposed to the cup and ball mount, which some other brands have.
+I have heard of the ball mount giving way when large fish attacks a bait (or lure) and the rod holder moving toward the strike.

 In my Hobie Outback 2015 model, I have fitted these in the cutouts near the gear netting.
-I used a hole saw, from memory it was a 32mm (or 1 ¼ inches).
-As with all advice, double check everything yourself before you do something that can not be underdone.
-This hole saw should do, if you don’t already have one.
-You could also ask a friend if they have any hole saws, 32mm is a pretty common size, so if you have a friend that has a lot of tools, see if they have one.
+I used a hole saw; from memory, it was 32mm (or 1 ¼ inches).
+As with all advice, double-check everything yourself before you do something that can not be underdone.
+This hole saw should do if you don’t already have one.
+You could also ask a friend if they have any hole saws; 32 mm is a pretty common size, so if you have a friend with a lot of tools, see if they have one.

 However now you won’t be able to use these where you have installed the flush mount in an existing vertical rod holder.
-In this case you will need to use stainless screws.
-The key with getting a good seal when drilling holes for screws is to drill the whole slightly smaller than required.
-From memory I used a 5.5mm drill hole and M6 – 316 stainless nuts and bolts.
+In this case, you will need to use stainless screws.
+The key to getting a good seal when drilling holes for screws is to drill the hole slightly smaller than required.
+From memory, I used a 5.5mm drill hole and M6 – 316 stainless nuts and bolts.
 I also use 316 nylon bolts and 316 stainless washers.

-Once you have your mounts in, you’ll need the fishing rod holders themselves, actually before you get there, if you want, you might want to use these extenders, I have these placed in the two rod holders closest to me.
-This moves the rod out from the centre of the kayak so the but of the rods are not encroaching on the middle of the kayak.
+Once you have your mounts in, you’ll need the fishing rod holders themselves, actually, before you get there; if you want, you might want to use these extenders; I have these placed in the two rod holders closest to me.
+This moves the rod out from the center of the kayak so the but of the rods are not encroaching on the middle of the kayak.

 I also have a pair of these extenders for my rod holders at the front to help give clearance of the rods from the hull.